dunxen/bolts/02-peer-protocol.md

-It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead sets their `sats` to zero, and decline to participate further in the channel funding.
+It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead sets their `sats` to zero, and decline to participate further in the channel funding: by not contributing, they may obtain incoming liquidity at no cost.

 ## Channel Close